Francis Cooley

-Francis Rexford Cooley (born October 16, 1963) is an American politician currently serving as a member of the Connecticut House of Representatives from the 22nd district, which encompasses Plainville as well as parts of Farmington and Southington, since 2023.
+Francis Rexford Cooley (born October 16, 1963) is an American politician formerly serving as a member of the Connecticut House of Representatives from the 22nd district, which encompasses Plainville as well as parts of Farmington and Southington, from 2023 to 2025.

 Early life and education

-Cooley was born October 16, 1963 in Hartford, Connecticut.
+Cooley was born October 16, 1963, in Hartford, Connecticut.
 He studied History at the University of Colorado (BA) and the University of Maine (MA).
 Cooley also completed a Master of Education (M. Ed.) at the University of Hartford in 2004.

 Career

 Cooley worked as an educator at the Paier College of Art.

 Politics

 A member of the Republican Party, Cooley was first elected in 2022 after narrowly defeating Democrat Rebecca Martinez by 53 votes.